 We generally do not process data about minors.
 In case we need to process personal data of a person under age of 18, we ask for guardian’s or parent’s permission.
-Please do not use our services and website if you are under age of 18.
+Please do not use our website and our company profiles on social networks if you are under age of 18.

 In accordance with the UK General Data Protection Regulation (UK GDPR), in relation to the offer of information society services directly to a child, the processing of the personal data of a child shall be lawful where the child is at least 16 years old.
 Where the child is below the age of 16 years, such processing shall be lawful only if and to the extent that consent is given or authorised by the holder of parental responsibility over the child.

 In accordance with applicable law, you have the right to:

 · Access your personal data to learn the origin of the data, the purposes of processing and the period for which your personal data will be processed, who are the controllers and processors of your personal data and to whom your data may be disclosed;

 · Withdraw your consent at any time where your personal data is processed pursuant to your consent;

 · Delete your personal data from our records if it is no longer needed for the purposes indicated above or it is not needed in respect to some legal obligation and overcoming legitimate interest;